ghasolutions/atg-dust-11/README.md

    * /resources/test/data

-That’s only from a few tests.
-Imagine what this would look like with hundreds of tests.
+I'm pretty sure the team that put this together was more focused on providing examples of various tests than enforcing a particular convention.

 To ATG Dust's credit some classes like GSATestUtils and NucleusTestUtils attempt to provide conventions for the location of your test configuration files.
-Note that ATG Dust doesn’t strictly enforce conventions with respect to where you put your test configuration files.
-I suppose they probably should not but the lack of enforcement can lead to a big mess when it comes to reviewing your test/resources directory tree.
+Note that ATG Dust doesn’t strictly enforce conventions and they probably shouldn't.
+It should be up to each implementation team to determine how they want to organize.

-Any test where you need to provide ATG configuration files should follow the convention of placing the configuration for the test in a directory as follows:
+Any test where you need to provide ATG configuration files should follow some sort of convention.
+My preferred convention is borrowed from a particular example within ATG Dust.
+The convention is as follows:

 ${basedir}/test/resources/com/mycompany/data/TestSomething/config